-This may very well seem like a no-brainer, but you must take into consideration that this is a long term investment.
+This may seem like a no-brainer, but you must consider this a long-term investment.

-Think not only about the house you are going to purchase but also the neighborhood that you will be living in.
+Think not only about the house you will purchase but also about the neighborhood you will be living in.

-Know that you will also have to consider that you will have to pay house taxes as well as purchase house insurance.
+Know that you will also have to consider that you will have to pay house taxes and purchase house insurance.

 Step 2: Start Shopping For a Loan

-After you have decided and have become committed to purchasing your house, you will want to shop around for loans.
+After deciding and becoming committed to purchasing your house, you will want to shop around for loans.

 This is a very common practice for many people, so don’t fret over taking out a loan.